 How are these arts transmitted to the next generation?

 How does one “learn” the martial arts?

-Classes are held on Saturday mornings from 10-12 AM at the Malcolm Wilson Park in Yonkers.
+Training is held on Saturday mornings from 10-12 AM at the Malcolm Wilson Park in Yonkers.

-Control the distance, timing, and rhythm.
+Control the distance, timing, & rhythm.

 Forget the notion of beginner or advanced, every moment in training has the opportunity for a personal breakthrough.